revaturelabs/interviewquestions/InterviewSpecificQuestions/BehavioralQuestions/BehavioralQues.md

 </details>

 --------------
-25. How would you handle a client situation where the client was upset with a broken code and the client claimed that you submitted but it was another team member's code?
+25.How would you handle a client situation where the client was upset with a broken code and the client claimed that you submitted but it was another team member's code?

 <details markdown="1">
 <summary> Show Answer </summary>